snippetcoder/OTPTest/README.md

 The program is written using .NET Core Razor Pages codebase.

+# Assumptions

+- Real email delivery will be provided by swapping DebugEmailSender with a production implementation of IEmailSender (SMTP/SES/etc.).
+Current implementation the app uses a debug sender that logs the OTP to the app output.
+- EF Code First is used with EnsureCreated() for schema creation (simple dev setup).
+You can switch to migrations later.

 ## Prerequisites To Test

 - Install Visual Studio 2022 (Community is fine) with "ASP.NET and web development"